Spatio-Temporal-Network Point Processes for Modeling Crime Events with Landmarks: Introduction

 Our research is placed within the domain of predictive policing \citep{perry2013predictive}, which includes four general categories: methods for predicting crimes \citep{chainey2008utility, neill2007detecting, wang2012spatio}, methods for predicting offenders \citep{bonta1998prediction, grann1999psychopathy}, methods for predicting perpetrators' identities \citep{lev2004posttraumatic, tarzia2018exploring}, and methods for predicting victims of crime \citep{gottfredson1981etiology, russo2013criminal}.
 Our study belongs to the first category, which aims to forecast places and times with an increased crime risk.
 Unlike the other three categories that require the collection of extensive information about crime incidents, such as police reports, to identify certain individuals or groups that may get involved in criminal activities, the prediction of spatio-temporal occurrences of crime can be mainly achieved by leveraging historical crime data without the necessary access to sensitive information.

 Many mathematical models have been used to understand the complex phenomenon of crime; a family of those includes tools that aim to detect potential hotspots based on empirical observations of spatial clusters of crime incidents \citep{levine2002spatial, bowers2004prospective, chainey2008utility}.
 However, most hotspot modeling approaches do not consider the temporal dynamics of the hotspot, despite some exploring the overall evolution of hotspots rather than focusing on individual events \citep{short2008statistical}.
-Other models use regression-based methods \citep{meera1995determinants, kennedy2011risk, kennedy2016vulnerability} to quantitatively assess the effects of different factors on the total number of crimes in a specific region, and the interpretable results from the regression models can aid in more targeted and effective interventions.
-These methods usually run over a discretized space and require the collection of contextual information, such as demographic and socioeconomic data, to establish the regression models.
-Compared with them, our method focuses on modeling the spatio-temporal near-repeat effect of crime using discrete crime event data and can provide the prediction and risk evaluation on a fine-grained level over the street network.
+Other models use regression-based methods \citep{meera1995determinants, kennedy2011risk, kennedy2016vulnerability} to quantitatively assess the effects of different factors on the total number of crimes in a specific region.
+Along this line, recent works \citep{hessellund2022second, hessellund2022semiparametric, xu2023semiparametric} have developed semiparametric frameworks for fitting and testing spatial covariate effects on the spatial intensity of crime events.
+Interpretable results on covariate effects from regression models can potentially help with more targeted interventions.
+These methods usually require the collection of contextual information, such as demographic and socioeconomic data, to establish the regression models.
+In contrast, our method models discrete crime event data to capture the spatio-temporal near-repeat effect of crime, and enables fine-grained prediction and risk evaluation over the street network in a data-driven manner.

 In recent decades, there has been a substantial body of research \citep{kinney2008crime, johnson2010permeability, groff2011exploring, weisburd2012criminology, xu2017shooting} examining the relationship between urban land use and crime patterns.
 These studies have pinpointed environmental characteristics linked to increased crime risks in specific urban settings.
 Our approach differs from the aggregated-statistics-based analysis often taken in such research \citep{fleming1994exploring, kinney2008crime, stucky2009land, browning2010commercial, xu2017shooting}.
 Instead, we model the spatio-temporal crime patterns through the lens of individual crime incidents, providing a dynamic perspective for explaining the crime and integrating effective surveillance.